alhint/commonplace/_posts/technology/2015-09-18-virtual_world_access.md

 source_url: "https://www.npr.org/2015/09/14/440302192/why-build-a-virtual-world"
 ---

-"Having problems isn't a problem.
-Thinking that having problems is a problem is a problem."
+Having problems isn't a problem.
+Thinking that having problems is a problem is a problem.